 We know that Mi’s power bank was also mentioned in the previous article but seeing as how many solid features this guy offers it is only fitting that it is given its proper due.
-The Mi power bank comes amped with a solid capacity of 20000 mAh which is significantly more than what you would normally find in this price range as standard power banks usually only go as far as 13000.
+The Mi power bank, first in our list of best power banks under Rs 3000, comes amped with a solid capacity of 20000 mAh which is significantly more than what you would normally find in this price range as standard power banks usually only go as far as 13000.

 However, the capacity has very little to do with why it is being mentioned again.
 Mi has put a lot of effort in ensuring that this power bank takes the cake when it comes to the market and even though it has its flaws, a very good job has been done here.
 Mi has installed what it calls The Texas Instruments Control Chip that enables rapid charging.
 The power bank charges in little to no time thereby getting in your hands even quicker.
 Now keep in mind that this doesn’t mean it has Qualcomm Quick Charge 2.0 or 3.0 because that is another thing entirely.
 If that takes your fancy then we have just the thing for you further down the list.